Timurid Renaissance: Timurid architecture

 Timurid architecture drew on aspects of Seljuk architecture.
 Turquoise and blue tiles forming intricate linear and geometric patterns decorated the facades of buildings.
 Sometimes building interiors were decorated similarly, with painting and stucco relief further enriching the effect.

 Timurid architecture was the pinnacle of Islamic art in Central Asia.
 There were spectacular and stately edifices erected by Tamerlane and his successors in Samarkand and Herat.
 These monumental works helped to disseminate the influence of the Ilkhanid school of art as far as India, where it gave rise to the celebrated Mughal (or Mongol) school of architecture.

 Timurid architecture started with the sanctuary of Ahmed Yasawi in present-day Kazakhstan and culminated in Timur's mausoleum Gur-e Amir in Samarkand.
-Timur's Gur-I Mir, the 14th-century mausoleum of the conqueror is covered with "turquoise Persian tiles".
+Timur's Gur-I Amir, the 14th-century mausoleum of the conqueror is covered with "turquoise Persian tiles".
 Nearby, in the center of the ancient town, a "Persian style madrassa" (religious school) and a "Persian style mosque" by Timurid Sultan Ulugh Beg is observed.
 The mausoleums of Timurid princes, with their turquoise and blue-tiled domes, remain among the most refined and exquisite Persian architecture.

 Axial symmetry is a characteristic of all major Timurid structures, notably the Shāh-e Zenda in Samarkand, the Musallah complex in Herat, and the mosque of Gawhar Shad in Mashhad.
 Double domes of various shapes abound, perfused on the outside with brilliant colors.
-Timur's dominance of the region strengthened the influence of his capital and Persian architecture upon the Indian Subcontinent.
+Timur's dominance of the region strengthened the influence of his capital and Persian architecture upon the Indian subcontinent.